 Our Complete Guide To Holidays After The Coronavirus Pandemic

-The FCO travel ban to certain destinations in Europe is expected to be lifted from Monday 6th July.
+The FCO travel ban to certain destinations in Europe should always be checked.
 It is likely your travel insurance will not be valid if you travel to a destination which the FCO advises against.
 You should always check with your travel insurance company for the restrictions in place and what you are and are not covered for.

 The world of travel and holidays will change due to the impact of Covid-19, so we wanted to create a guide to help you plan for the future and understand what might change when it comes to travelling again.
 And we also wanted to help inspire you to find new and exciting destinations to think about.

 LATEST CORONAVIRUS TRAVEL RESTRICTIONS: The Foreign & Commonwealth Office (FCO) continues to advise British nationals against all but essential international travel.

 While some airlines like British Airways and easyJet have continued to fly during the pandemic, albeit at a much reduced service, we should expect flights after coronavirus to change, particularly as the world ends its lockdown and more people start to travel.
 Airports may start to increase health screening at airports, and aircraft cleanliness will get a much needed upgrade too.
 Jet2 is due to restart flights from 15th July

 Some hotels have remained open during the Covid-19 pandemic, as there are still requirements for people stay away from their home due to work purposes (particularly in the health and services industries).
 Again, post-coronavirus, cleanliness and hygiene will be priority for all hotel chains, ensuring rooms are cleaned to an even higher standard and hotel common areas including handrails and work surfaces are cleaned regularly to prevent and control the spread of diseases.